w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ## Proxies

-Optimizing proxies and other intermediate servers which modify the response MUST ensure that the digest associated with those responses stays in sync with the new content.
+Optimizing proxies and other intermediate servers which modify the responses MUST ensure that the digest associated with those responses stays in sync with the new content.
 One option is to ensure that the [integrity metadata][] associated with resources is updated.
 Another